dapr/dapr/README.md

 ### Community Call

 Every two weeks we host a community call to showcase new features, review upcoming milestones, and engage in a Q&A. All are welcome!
-For [meeting dates](https://github.com/dapr/community#community-meetings) go to the Dapr community repo
+For [upcoming meeting dates](https://github.com/dapr/community#community-meetings) go to the Dapr community repo

 | Asset | Link        |
 |:-----------|:------------|